cjp2014p/civ-ipriot-smiley/knowledge_and_evidence.md

   > This is known as duck typing -
   > you do not need to know the class/type of the object in order to call a method, as long as the object has it.
-  > This works in Python and most dynamically typed languages because unlike static languages (C#), they can change
+  > This works in Python and most dynamically typed languages because unlike static languages (C#), they will respond
+  > by using context to run the code, without first verifying if the object is a specific type.
-  > types on the fly.
+  >

   ***